Skip to Content

 Da Crack sells bomb Mexican food.
 Their plates and tacos are the best!

-#11 Oasis
+#11 Naisla

-#12 Brennecke’s Beach Broiler
+#13 Brennecke’s Beach Broiler

-Located right next to Poipu beach in the Southern part.
+Located right next to Poipu Beach in the Southern part.
 This restaurant is a great place to rest and even watch the sunset.

-#13 Hukilau Lanai
+#16 Hukilau Lanai

 Hukilau Lanai is super special to us because on Saturday and Sunday from 5 PM-5:45 PM, they have a $40 tasting menu.
 If you want to add a wine pairing, the cost will come up to $55!
 Their menu is super creative and delicious and we’re always left wondering how they can offer such amazing food at low prices.
 They also have live music.
-Make this a fancy dinner event with your partner or loved ones.
-Reservations are highly recommended as the place is packed on the weekends!

 View this post on Instagram